Woman died after having all her teeth removed

 The nurse practitioner has since said that she regrets not making a full assessment of Ms Johnston’s breathing difficulties and consciousness.
 She says she was not aware of how quickly Ms Johnston was deteriorating and did not detect urgency in the carer’s voice.

-Michele Benjamin, a medical negligence specialist at Ashtons Legal, comments: “It’s tragic that there were significant delays in getting Ms Johnston the medical care that she so urgently needed.
+A medical negligence specialist at Ashtons Legal, comments: “It’s tragic that there were significant delays in getting Ms Johnston the medical care that she so urgently needed.
 Had the severity of her symptoms been recognised quicker then she may not have lost her life.
 This scenario highlights the importance of NHS’ 111 practitioners asking enough questions to determine whether the matter is to be considered urgent or not.
 Unfortunately, NHS staff are under increasing amounts of pressure which may result in further delays and mistakes being made.”

 How can we help?